yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <h4 id="function-declaration">Function declaration</h4>

-You might be used to declare functions like this:
+You might be used to declaring functions like this:

 In `C`: